 Parents are an integral part of the Audeo experience.
 Audeo parents become very involved in the learning process by attending weekly and monthly meetings with the teachers in the Resource Center, monitoring their student’s daily and weekly progress at home, attending the annual fall Open House, and participating in the spring Senior Exit Orientation.
 Audeo collaborates with several community partners to ensure that any resource a parent or student may need to successfully meet their academic goals is available to them.

 Why Audeo Could Be Right For Your Student

-Supervised Independent Study: Audeo provides supportive, supervised independent study without tuition fees to students grades 6-12.
+Supervised Independent Study: Audeo provides supportive, supervised independent study without tuition fees to students grades K-12.
 Students at Audeo study one or two courses at a time and are expected to complete one course every three to four weeks.
 Students progress at an individual pace, receive tutoring or enrichment as needed.
 Students earn course credits and attendance by successfully completing lessons that demonstrate mastery of the state standards.
 Audeo’s implementation includes a successful model of collaborative learning, teaching across the curriculum, self-paced lessons, and year-round open enrollment based on a university model.

 Personal Plan: Upon enrollment, a credentialed “On-Demand” Teacher is assigned to each student who, in collaboration with the student and parents, assesses the student’s current needs and goals and creates a plan for rapid advancement, focusing solely on one or two subjects at a time as needed by each student.
 A post-high school education or career (“Student Pathway”) recommendation is included in the plan.